JetBrains/teamcity-documentation/topics/teamcity-cloud-cost-optimization.md

 You can even decrease the additional resources right after you've increased them (in case you forget to do it later), and these resources will only stay active through the remainder of the current month.

-## Choose the right size for your subscription
+## Choose right size for your subscription

 When you acquire a new TeamCity Cloud subscription, or when it's time to renew, it is a good idea to closely review how many resources (build credits) are allocated to your TeamCity Cloud instance based on the number of committers in your subscription.
 This helps confirm whether you have an excessive amount of resources.